 We apply the operational control approach as the boundary, which means that we include leased assets under our control, such as facilities and vehicles, in our own sources of emissions.
-We express Scope 2 emissions with location-based approach.
-This means that we use grid emission factor for our purchased electricity.

 Our organisation's emissions calculations cover all scope 1 and 2 emissions.
 Scope 3 covers categories: 1) purchased goods and services, 2) capital goods, 4) upstream transportation and distribution, 5) waste, 6) business travel, 7) employee commuting and 9) downstream transportation and distribution.
-Categories that are excluded, for now, from the calculations are 3) indirect emissions from energy-related activities, 11) use of sold products and 12) endof-life treatment of sold products.
+Categories that are excluded, for now, from the calculations are 3) indirect emissions from energy-related activities, 11) use of sold products and 12) end-of-life treatment of sold products.
 We have not identified any other sources of emissions in our organisation.